Unirep/Unirep/packages/docs/docs/contracts-api/errors.md

 ## 0xa78d09b9
 - `CallerInvalid()`<br/>
-The caller address is not the same as the attester address in a proof verification contract. <br />
+The caller address is not the same as the attester address in a verifier helper contract. <br />
 Please verify the caller address.

 ## 0xdc215c0a